One of my favorite ways to get better at guitar is to learn new songs.

 Using the first letter method, you could create a cheat sheet that takes the first letter of each word and looks like this:

 F s a s y a o f b f o t c, a n n, c i L, a d t t p t a m a c e.

 If you read the original lines of the Gettysburg Address a few times and then try to close your eyes and recite it from memory, you probably won’t remember it or you will get stuck.

 However, if you read the original lines a few times and then only use your first letter method cheat sheet to help you when you’re stuck, you should be able to remember most or all of it.

 The first letter method enables you to gradually increase the difficulty of memorizing verbatim text which ultimately helps you memorize more quickly.

-If you want to use this method to memorize lyrics, find the lyrics online and past them into the tool at the bottom of this page to automatically generate the first letter of each word of text.
+If you want to use this method to memorize lyrics, find the lyrics online and past them into this tool I made:

 How long should it take to learn a song on the guitar?
 Of course this depends on your skill level, the complexity of the song, the amount of time you dedicate to practice, the frequency with which you practice, etc. A beginner could probably learn a simpler song (consisting of chords only) in an hour or two of practice.
 Expect more complex songs with picking, vocals, etc. to take more like 2 to 3+ weeks practicing a half hour to an hour a day.